tinyplex/tinybase/site/home/index.md

 > ## Use components for reactive apps.
 >
 > The react module provides simple React components with bindings that make it
-> easy to create a fully reactive user interface based on a Store.
+> easy to create a fully reactive user interface based on the content of a
+> Store.
 >
 > In this example, the library's RowView component just needs a reference to the
 > Store, the `tableId`, and the `rowId` in order to render the contents of that